 At the end of the day, the mother wants to relax with the family but the manager knows what time it is.
 Which one prevails?
 I know you all want to say the mother – because that’s the ideal.
 But if the price of a half hour of rough and tumble bliss on a Wednesday night is a ruined school morning on Thursday, the manager will probably win.

-I know this all sounds like I’m stuffing the complaint box but that fact that I’m still here after twenty plus years ought to tell you that I have no regrets about homeschooling.
-In fact, now that my five graduates are gone, I’m grateful for the years and the children I have left.
-I’ve chosen this second job and I continue to choose it still.
+I know this all sounds like I’m stuffing the complaint box but that fact that I stuck with homeschooling for 30 years ought to tell you that I have no regrets about it.
+In fact, every time one of my graduates left home, I was so grateful for the years and the children I had left.

-I strongly suspect that when it’s over and I suddenly have a clean house, and time to myself, and grown up cooperative kids, I will find myself commenting, as my son in law’s mother did:
+Because when it’s over and you suddenly have a clean house, and time to yourself, and grown up cooperative kids, you may find yourself commenting, as my son in law’s mother did:

 “The hardest thing about homeschooling is not schooling after twenty plus years.”